-Companies including Bank of America Corp., Humana Inc. (HUM) and Federal Express Corp. made political donations to Boustany’s campaign within the past week, FEC records show.
+Companies including Bank of America Corp., Humana Inc. (HUM:US) and Federal Express Corp. made political donations to Boustany’s campaign within the past week, FEC records show.

 Republican members of the Ways and Means Committee aiding Boustany include Chairman Dave Camp of Michigan and Peter Roskam of Illinois, the party’s chief deputy whip in the House.

 Landry is backed by some lawmakers first elected to Congress with him in 2010, when Republicans won control of the House.
 A few of them appeared in a campaign ad for Landry.

 Outside groups active in the race include FreedomWorks for America, an anti-tax advocacy group backing Landry, and Louisiana Prosperity Fund, a super-political action committee aiding Boustany with ads attacking Landry for missing votes.
 The super-PAC’s donors include Louisiana energy executive William Dore.

 Boustany and Landry see eye-to-eye on most policy issues.
 Both oppose raising tax rates as part of a deal to avoid the so- called fiscal cliff, the combination of more than $600 billion in automatic tax increases and spending cuts scheduled to begin in January if President Barack Obama and Republicans in Congress don’t reach an agreement on an alternative deficit-reduction package.

 In one ad, Boustany says his “real record of conservative accomplishments” includes opposition to abortion and gun control measures and votes to repeal Obama’s 2010 health-care overhaul.

 Landry has highlighted Boustany’s votes to raise the national debt limit and for a $700 billion financial rescue package in 2008 as a credit crisis deepened.